 - less interest in sex

-People may find taking hormone therapy helps to relieve symptoms.
+People may find that hormone therapy helps to relieve symptoms.
 Hormone therapy replaces the hormones that the ovaries stop making during menopause.
-People can talk to their doctor about options that may work for them.
+People can talk with their doctor about options that may work for them.

-Feeling hot in heated environments, hot weather, or during exercise is normal, and sweating is an essential body response for keeping cool.
+Feeling hot in heated environments, hot weather, or during exercise is typical, and sweating is an essential body response for keeping cool.
+However, feeling hot all the time or sweating more than usual could indicate an underlying health condition.

 Certain medications, changes in hormones, and some health conditions can all cause an individual to sweat more or feel hotter than usual.